-The Golden Access Passport gives visually impaired or permanently disabled persons (regardless of age) free lifetime entrance to all properties administered by the National Park Service, the U.S. Fish and Wildlife Service, the U.S. Forest Service, the U.S. Army Corps of Engineers, the Bureau of Land Management, and the Tennessee Valley Authority.
+The America the Beautiful-National Park and Federal Recreational Lands Pass-Access Pass (formerly the Golden Access Passport) gives visually impaired or permanently disabled persons (regardless of age) free lifetime entrance to federal recreation sites administered by the National Park Service, including the Fish and Wildlife Service, the Forest Service, the Bureau of Land Management, and the Bureau of Reclamation.
 This may include national parks, monuments, historic sites, recreation areas, and national wildlife refuges.

-You may pick up a Golden Access Passport at any NPS entrance fee area by showing proof of medically determined disability and eligibility for benefits under federal law.
-Besides free entry, the Golden Access Passport also offers a 50% discount on federal-use fees charged for such facilities as camping, swimming, parking, boat launching, and tours.
-For more information, go to www.nps.gov/fees\passes.htm or call © 888/467-2757.
+The America the Beautiful Access Pass can be obtained only in person at any NPS facility that charges an entrance fee.
+You need to show proof of a medically determined disability.
+Besides free entry, the pass offers a 50% discount on some federal-use fees charged for such facilities as camping, swimming, parking, boat launching, and tours.
+For more information, go to www.nps.gov/fees_passes.htm or call the United States Geological Survey (USGS), which issues the passes, at © 888/ 275-8747.